cnheider/munin/README.md

 > Reporting.
 ___

 This package is a package for generating classification reports.
+Uses jinja2 templates, see documentation.